houseabsolute/File-LibMagic/README.md

 starting from the handle's current position, and leave the handle at that same position after reading.

-# DEPRECATED APIS
+# DISCOURAGED APIS

 This module offers two different procedural APIs based on optional exports, the "easy" and "complete" interfaces.
 There is also an older OO API still available.
-All of these APIs are deprecated, but will not be removed in the near future, nor will using them cause any warnings.
+All of these APIs are discouraged, but will not be removed in the near future, nor will using them cause any warnings.

 I strongly recommend you use the new OO API.
 It's simpler than the complete